AgoraIO/agora_doc_source/en-US/markdown/Remote Desktop & Control/start_control_windows.md

 ![](https://web-cdn.agora.io/docs-files/1652262875365)

-As shown in the figure, the workflow for implementing a remote control between a host side and controlled side is as follows:
+As shown in the figure, the workflow for implementing a remote control between a host side and a controlled side is as follows:

 1. Set up the role for the user.
 The role can be either a host side or a controlled side.
 2. The host and controlled sides log in to the Agora RDC service.